Our history, our meetings and the games we play

 The games we play

-The following list of games is by no means exhaustive, it simply reflects the activity in the club over the last twelve months.
+The following list of games is by no means exhaustive, it simply reflects the activity in the club over the last twenty-four months.
 There should be something for everybody but if you don't see a period or rule set that matches your interests, why not come along and show us what we're missing.
-A summary of the games played at Club Sundays during 2020 can be found here.
+A summary of the games played at Club Sundays during 2022 can be found here.